Riksrevisjonen/pioneeR/README.md

 ## Installation

-pioneeR depends on the `saiUI` package.
-The package can be installed with `devtools`:
+pioneeR depends on the R-package `saiUI`.
+The package is not yet on CRAN and must be installed with `devtools`:

 ```r
 devtools::install_gitlab('ohjakobsen/saiUI')